Crashedmind/PlantUMLHitchhikersGuide/_sources/about/AboutThisGuide.rst.txt

 that allows creation of icon diagrams like those shown in :ref:`PlantUML Diagram Examples` .

-The scope is NOT the various UML type diagrams that PlantUML is better known for.
+The scope is NOT the various UML type diagrams that PlantUML is better known for. https://real-world-plantuml.com/ is a good resource to learn these by example.

 Goals